 The Tweedlie Center for the Arts opened it's doors in early 2013.
 We offered one class and had 23 students enrolled!
 Our first production was Disney's The Aristocats Kids and boy, if you were there, it was truly a sight to see.
 We had to stop the production to get some tiny actors on stage, our stage was basically dark, and our sets incredibly home made but that day as I sat in the front row and directed kiddos where to go, when to sing, and fed a lot of lines...
 I realized we were different, we were special.
 Most of these kids had never been on a stage, much less sang, dance or had a speaking part in front of people!
 I realized that I wanted to be a place that made a difference in the lives of the kids I had the pleasure of teaching, not just a theatre that put up show after show after show.
 Since that first production, we have made quite a lot of progress... we offer multiple classes a year, including week long summer camps, special performances and fun events, like Movie Nights and we continue to grow every year!
 We now teach around 75 kids a session!
 We offer classes for beginners, as well as more challenging classes for our older students.
 TCARiverside is all about opportunity, we try to split roles as much as we can or give parts to kids who wouldn't normally be considered, we're not always going to cast the best singer in the biggest role because we believe theatre is more than talent, it's about the person you are, the person you want to be and the person you're becoming.
 We believe the lessons our students learn in our theatre can be applied to developing their personalities, drives, friendships, and goals in life no matter the path they choose to take.

 Stacee Tweedlie began taking singing lessons at seven years old and fell in love with the theatre at sixteen.
 She earned her bachelor's degree in Theatre Education from California State University, Fullerton and her Master's in Business Administration from the University of Redlands.
-Stacee has performed all over Orange County; she appeared in Candlelight Pavillion's production of The Full Monty and Downey Civic Light Opera's Rodgers & Hammerstein.
-Her favorite roles include Gertrude McFuzz in Seussical (twice), Sandy in Grease, and Marta in Company.
-She has been teaching vocal lessons for over ten years, as well as musical theatre classes.
+Stacee has performed in numerous musicals; her favorite roles include Gertrude McFuzz in Seussical (twice), Sandy in Grease, Belle in Beauty & the Beast, and Lucy in Jekyll & Hyde.
+She has been teaching vocal lessons for over twelve years, as well as musical theatre classes.
 She opened TCA because she believed theatre should be about building self-confidence not tearing it down; her goal is to make every child feel a part of the show.
+Stacee is also a theatre professor at California Baptist University and is currently pursuing her M.F.A. in Theatre through the University of Idaho.
 Stacee loves to teach and thrives on sharing her love of the theatre with others!
-She also LOVES her new baby boy Logan and truly believes she has a new understanding and appreciation for the trust parents put in her everyday by allowing her to teach their kids
+She also LOVES her 3 year old boy Logan and truly believes she has a new understanding and appreciation for the trust parents put in her everyday by allowing her to teach their kids.

 Parent Coordinator/Costume Mistress